-- The Ladybird Spider is a small but fascinating arachnid that, like others in its genus, derives its name from the coloring of the male.
+- Firstly, the amazing Ladybird Spider remains a small but sincerely fascinating variety of arachnid.
+Also, like others in its genus, the species derives its common name from the coloring of the male.

-- Efforts to repopulate the species have finally managed to increase their numbers somewhat.
+- Finally, efforts to repopulate the species have successfully managed to increase its numbers somewhat.

 The females become less colorful, though, being almost universally a jet black in color.
 Yet the males (while smaller) develop far brighter coloring.
 They present a bright orange on their backs, with two large black spots displayed.

-The females almost always die shortly after reproducing, since the hatchlings proceed to feed on the body of the mother.
+Further, the females almost always die shortly after reproducing, and in a quite grisly fashion.
+That holds true because the numerous tiny hatchlings proceed to feed on the body of the mother.